NATIONAL POLICY BOARD FOR EDUCATIONAL

 Article VIII – Meetings

-There will be an annual meeting each fiscal year.
+There will be an annual meeting of the NPBEA Board each fiscal year.
 The agenda for the annual meeting will focus on evaluation of the previous year’s program, the program for the upcoming year, voting for NPBEA Officers, budget approval, and NPBEA Audit review.

 Regular Business Meetings

 In addition to the annual meeting, two regular business meetings will be held at the discretion of the NPBEA Board.
-If it is the determination of the Steering Committee that a quarterly meeting is unnecessary, then a meeting may be canceled or an electronic conference call meeting will be held in place of the regular business meeting.
+If it is the determination of the Steering Committee that a face-to-face meeting is unnecessary, then a meeting may be canceled or a telephone or video conference meeting may be held in place of the regular business meeting.
 The NPBEA Board shall meet at least two times in any fiscal year.

 Electronic Conference Meetings

-Members may attend meetings in person, by proxy, or through the use of any means of communication by which all members participating may simultaneously hear each other during the meeting.
+NPBEA members may attend NPBEA Board meetings in person or through the use of any means of communication by which all members participating may simultaneously hear each other during the meeting.
 Meetings of the Board or any committee of the Board by electronic conference shall be permitted.

 Notice of Meetings

-Written agenda of Board meetings shall be emailed to each member in advance of the date of the meeting.
+Written notice of the date and time of Board meetings shall be emailed to each member at least 45 days in advance of the date of the meeting.
+NPBEA Board meeting agendas shall be emailed to each member at least 21 days in advance of the date of the meeting.

 Robert’s Rules of Order, Newly Revised shall be the authority governing all matters of procedure not otherwise provided for in the Articles of Incorporation and the Bylaws or by the actions of the NPBEA Board.

-Two-thirds of the membership shall constitute a quorum.
+Two-thirds of the Board membership shall constitute a quorum.

 Article IX – Finance

 The budget of the NPBEA will be submitted for approval at the annual meeting of the NPBEA Board.
 NPBEA membership dues shall cover maintenance of NPBEA operations as outlined in each fiscal year’s budget.
-Any additional special projects that are approved by the NPBEA Board should submit a separate project budget.
-Expenses for the project budget may be paid in one of three ways: a special assessment from NPBEA members; use of NPBEA reserve funds, obtaining an outside grant source of funding; or a combination of the above.
+Any additional special projects that are approved by the NPBEA Board should be submitted as a separate project budget.
+Expenses for the project budget may be paid in one of four ways: a special assessment of NPBEA members; use of NPBEA reserve funds; obtaining an outside grant source of funding; or a combination of the above.

-An audit of NPBEA financial records shall be completed by a certified public accountant within each fiscal year and submitted for approval by the NPBEA Board at the annual meeting.
+An annual review of NPBEA financial records shall be completed by a certified public accountant within each fiscal year and submitted for approval by the NPBEA Board at the annual meeting.

 Section 3.
 Financial Records and Accounts